mlevans0/overleaf-server-docs/docs/getting-started/index.md

 ## How do I install Overleaf?

 Follow the installation instructions provided in the documentation for your chosen edition of Overleaf.
-These instructions will guide you through downloading the necessary files, configuring settings, and deploying Overleaf within your infrastructure.
+These instructions will guide you through downloading the necessary files, configuring some basic settings, and getting familiarized with the Toolkit.
 Be sure to follow each step carefully and remember to check the troubleshooting section of this documentation should you run into any problems.

 ## What about making configuration changes?